 In 1983, Dr. Howard Gardner shared the concept of multiple Intelligence through his book “Frames of Mind” Dr. Gardner proposed eight different intelligences to account for a broader range of human potential in children and adults.Proportionate distribution and value of each intelligence will be different for every individual.

 Intrapersonal IntelligenceAbility to relate and understand self.

-Kinesthetic IntelligenceAbility to control body movements & handle objects skillfully.
+Kinesthetic IntelligenceAbility to control body movements.

 According to Gardner (1999), intelligence is much more than IQ because a high IQ in the absence of productivity does not equate to intelligence.
 In terms of his definition (1983) “ Intelligence is a bio-psychological potential to process information that are of value in a culture”.

 The theory of multiple intelligences also has strong implications for adult learning and development.
 Many adults find themselves in jobs that do not make optimal use of their most highly developed intelligences.
 For example, the highly bodily-kinesthetic individual who is stuck in a linguistic or logical desk-job when he or she would be much happier in a job where they could move around, such as a recreational leader, a forest ranger.
-The theory of multiple intelligences gives adults a whole new way to look at their lives, examining potentials that they left behind in their childhood ( such as a love for art or drama) but now have the opportunity to develop through courses, hobbies or other program of self-development.
+The theory of multiple intelligences gives adults a whole new way to look at their lives, examine potentials that they left behind in their childhood (such as a love for art or drama) but now have the opportunity to develop through courses, hobbies or other programs of self-development.
 Howard Gardner’s work around multiple intelligences has had a profound impact on thinking and practice in education.
 His theory has wide implications in the field of teaching and learning.